Loughton Residents AssociationThe Voice of LoughtonLoughton and Debden images

 About LRA

-These biographies are taken from sources of some years ago.They are included for the sake of completeness and are not systematically updated
+Over the years, LRA has also had many people as Councillors, Executive Committee Members and those who founded LRA in the 1980s.
+These biographies are taken from sources that may be some years old.
+They are included for the sake of completeness and are not systematically updated.

 Ian Allsop was an Executive Committee member and the editor of LRA's Loughton Life newsletter.
 He lived in Loughton for some years having escaped from Leytonstone and regularly enjoys the delights of the nature reserve and access to Epping Forest with his young family.
 He is a freelance journalist and editor specialising in the not-for-profit sector and financial issues.
 Previously he used to edit Charity Finance Magazine, the leading journal for senior management in the voluntary sector, but gave it up to be a full-time Dad.
 He is a parent governor at White Bridge Infants School and his other interests include cooking, sport, music and literature.